honganh1206/greenlight/notes/Getting started.md

 ## Choosing a router

-- I decided to write a custom router following the Regex Table approach - a table of pre-compiled `regexp` objects
+- I decided to write a custom router following the Regex Table approach - a table of pre-compiled `regexp` objects in `routes.go`

+## Additional information

+Usually conflicting routes are not allowed and there are no routing priority rules you have to worry about, but there are libraries like `pat, chi, mux` that *support conflicting routes*